 Services under this program shall be provided to family and informal caregivers caring for an adult 60 or older or an individual of any age with Alzheimer’s or related disorders.

-Priority shall be given to older individuals with greatest social and economic need, (with particular attention to low-income older individuals) and older individuals providing are and support to persons with mental retardation and related Disabilities Assistance and Bill of Rights Act (42U.S.C.6001)
+Priority shall be given to older individuals with greatest social and economic need, (with particular attention to low-income older individuals) and older individuals providing care and support to persons with mental retardation and related Disabilities Assistance and Bill of Rights Act (42U.S.C.6001).

 B. due to a cognitive or other mental impairment, requires substantial supervision because the individual behaves in a manner that poses a serious health or safety hazard to the individual or to another individual.

-Services are also available for grandparents and relatives (does not include parent) age 55 or older who are providing care to an child not more than 18 years of age, or and adult (age 19-59) with a disability.
+Services are also available for grandparents and relatives (does not include parent) age 55 or older who are providing care to a child not more than 18 years of age, or an adult (age 19-59) with a disability.

 Grandparents (step-grandparent)/Other Relative must be the primary caregiver of the child because the biological or adoptive parents are unable or unwilling to serve as primary caregiver.
 Lives with the child and has a legal relationship to the child, as legal custody, guardianship, or is raising the child informally.